Calculating... until our next FREE Code-Along Session. Secure your spot now

 Accounting databases need to be as comprehensive as possible: any financial data that is missed can lead to costly errors.

-The entitites included in a typical accounting database schema are:
+The entities included in a typical accounting database schema are:

 1. General Ledger